RyelOliver/arguments/README.md

 ## API

 ```
-import { ArgumentParser } from '@ryel/args';
+import ArgumentParser from '@ryel/arguments';

-const argsParser = new ArgumentParser(argsSpec, options);
+const argumentsParser = new ArgumentParser(argumentsSpecification, options);

-const args = argsParser.parse();
+const args = argumentsParser.parse();
 ```

-`argsSpec` is an object specifying all expected arguments.
+`argumentsSpecification` is an object specifying all expected arguments.
 The specification must provide a long name for each argument, but all other properties are optional.

 By default an argument will be considered a boolean unless a `type` is provided.
 Arguments specified with a `type` of `Boolean` can either be provided as flags, or can be provided as an argument with a value that is boolean like.
 Boolean like values include `true`, `t`, `yes`, `y` and `1` as truthy and `false`, `f`, `no`, `n` and `0` as falsy.
 Arguments specified with a `type` of `Number` will be parsed from a string to a number.